Jonah Heim Player Props: Rangers vs. Guardians

 Guardians Pitching Rankings

-- The 7.9 strikeouts per nine innings put together by the Guardians pitching staff ranks 28th in the league.

-- The Guardians have the ninth-ranked team ERA across all league pitching staffs (3.92).
+- The Guardians' 3.90 team ERA ranks ninth among all league pitching staffs.

-- Guardians pitchers combine to allow the seventh-fewest home runs in baseball (95 total, one per game).
+- Guardians pitchers combine to allow 95 home runs (one per game), the fifth-fewest in the league.

-- In his most recent time out on Saturday, the right-hander went 5 2/3 innings against the Kansas City Royals, giving up three earned runs while surrendering eight hits.
+- The right-hander's most recent appearance was on Thursday, July 6 against the Kansas City Royals, when he tossed five innings, surrendering one earned run while allowing four hits.

-- The 23-year-old has a 4.01 ERA and 6.9 strikeouts per nine innings across four games this season, while giving up a batting average of .225 to opposing hitters.
+- The 24-year-old has put up an ERA of 3.34, with 9.1 strikeouts per nine innings, in 13 games this season.
+Opponents have a .236 batting average against him.

 © 2023 Data Skrive.
 All rights reserved.